libktx/ktx/assets-async/README.md

 ### Why?

 LibGDX provides an `AssetManager` class for loading and managing assets.
-Even with [KTX extensions](../assets), `AssetManager` is not compatible with Kotlin concurrency model based on coroutines.
-While it does support asynchronous asset loading, it uses only a single thread for asynchronous operations and achieves its thread safety by synchronizing all of the methods.
+Even with [KTX extensions](../assets), `AssetManager` is not fully compatible with Kotlin concurrency model based on coroutines due to thread blocking.
+While it does support asynchronous asset loading, it uses only a single thread for asynchronous operations and achieves its thread safety by synchronizing all of its methods.
 To achieve truly multi-threaded loading with multiple threads for asynchronous loading, one must maintain multiple manager instances.
-Besides, it does not support event listeners and its API relies on polling instead - one must repeatedly update its state until the assets are loaded.
+Besides, its API relies on polling - one must repeatedly update its state until the assets are loaded.

 This **KTX** module brings an `AssetManager` alternative - `AssetStorage`.
 It leverages Kotlin coroutines for asynchronous operations.
 It ensures thread safety by using a single non-blocking `Mutex` for